liposo/Sheeturl/README.md

 The story behind: I don't like to use my personal accounts at work and there are so many links I come across that I want to save and look it later.

+[Google Script](https://gist.github.com/liposo/19978792ffa0576e0266d9cb1603ca25) used to write and read values in the Google Sheet.

 How to use this (at its current state):

 1. Download or clone this repository